Changes during coronavirus (COVID-19)

 - employ someone to help you do things outside your home.

-If you already receive care services from your council, they should have told you what your personal budget is at your last annual review.
-If you haven’t had a review of your care within the last 12 months, or if you want to get your support in a different way, you can ask for a review.
+If you already receive care services from your council, they should have told you what your personal budget is.
+You can ask for a review if:

-If you disagree with the council’s assessment or review of your care needs, you can ask them to reconsider the decision.
+If you disagree with the council’s assessment or review of your care needs, or your allocated personal budget, you can ask them to reconsider the decision.
 Or you can make a complaint using the council’s complaints procedure.

 Planning your care and support

 Your personal budget will show how much the council is paying towards your care and how much you may have to pay.
-The next step is to put together a care and support plan to show how you’re going to spend your personal budget.
-The assessor will help you do this.
+The overall amount must be high enough to meet your eligible needs.
+The next step is to put together your care plan with the help of the assessor.
+The care plan should include:

 - your qualifying care needs